-The practice of yoga ultimately is about connecting and developing deeper understanding of ourselves.
+The practice of yoga ultimately is about connecting and developing deeper understanding of ourselves, and how we can incorporate the practice into our integrated women’s health resources.
 We start with our physical body.
 Rather than religiously following a dogmatic sequence of rigid postures, and forcing ourselves to achieve gymnastic style postures, it is important that we can learn to really tune in to our own deepest needs.
 This is where we can find the treasures of a yoga practice.

 While the traditional approaches all have their place and importance, it can free our bodies and our minds when we can move into a more open and feminine understanding.
 As women, we often forget our femininity.
 We live in a yang world.
 We need to work hard to achieve success in the world we live in.
 We have to embrace masculine values and vibes in order to achieve professionally.
 This can exhaust us, we are often not even aware that we have lost our connection with our divine feminine.
 Yoga, meditation, movement of all varieties and working with intention and prayer can bring us back to the inherent power within our female bodies.

 As women we are also subconsciously or consciously affected by the repression of women that has happened over thousands of years.
 Women's knowledge and wisdom has been repressed and denied in the patriarchal model.
 We are now experiencing a wonderful revival, an uprising of women in the yoga world.
 When we look at the statistics, we experience the reality that is a global movement of women embracing, reclaiming and redressing the imbalance in the 'yoga world' and 'yoga industry'